JeffreyLuo333/DDSP/README.md

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/da4be448-40f4-454f-bfe2-357b4360197a

-## Play it like a Synth
+### 4.2 Play it like a Synth
-I utilized the DDSP-VST in a manner similar to a conventional VST for my investigative purposes.
+Then I utilized the DDSP-VST just like a conventional VST for my investigative purposes.
 In this exploration, I employed two instruments, namely a violin and a cello, which I personally trained, to facilitate the comparison.
-The outcomes derived from the DDSP-VST were evaluated against two other VST plugins from Studio, which i sample-based, and SWAM, which is based on phsyical model.
+The outcomes derived from the DDSP-VST were evaluated against the two other VST plugins, one of which is sample-based, and SWAM, the other of which is Phsyics-based.
 ```diff
 - Unmute the speaker in the video clip to listen to the ~10 second recording.
 ```